 - SIT Study Abroad Gear

-Investigate the history of the human rights movement, the state of human rights protections, and future prospects and challenges across four national contexts.
+Investigate the historical and social contexts of diverse human rights movements, including the roles of culture, political economy, and international law across four national contexts.

 New York, NY, USA; Kathmandu, Nepal; Amman, Jordan; Santiago, Chile Read more...

 Prerequisites: Coursework in social sciences (anthropology, history, economics, sociology, and/or political science).
 Learn More...

 View Student Evaluations for this program:

 888.272.7881 (toll-free in US)